clinthof/artprize-mobile-app/docs/tutorial.md

 ## Further Reading and Conclusions
 ### Full directions functionality
 For the sake of this tutorial, we did not fully implement directions within the application as this became lengthy and complex.
 However, this is still something supported by MapKit, and can be done with an MKDirections object and directions requests.
 This is partially implemented in the code for demonstration, but requires more in order to give step-by-step routes with time estimates, travel methods, and dozens of other features.
 For our purposes, we just used a button on the venue halfsheet to redirect to iOS's existing maps application, but this functionality is still very much accessible.
 We geared our focus more toward displaying venue information on a map that gives visitors a better idea of what is nearby.

+Ultimately, this tutorial merely produces a foundation from which one could build off of and add several new features to.
+Additionally, there is not necessarily a single way to produce the same outcome; alternative methods are available to create the application.